-It’s possible your disk is just not formatted.
-If you're using an external drive, it may need to be formatted in order to operate properly with Windows 10.
-You can do this by right-clicking on the external in “Disk Management” and find the “Format” option.
+Your disk may be just not formatted.
+If you're using an external drive, it may need to be formatted to operate properly with Windows 10.
+You can do this by right-clicking on the external in “Disk Management” and finding the “Format” option.

-We believe this article was informative and helpful to open hard drive in Windows 10.
-For more information about how to repair Windows errors, please return to our website.
+We believe this article was informative and helpful in opening a hard drive in Windows 10.
+Please return to our website for more information about how to repair Windows errors.
 In addition, you’ll get better deals on Microsoft Office software, along with helpful guides and articles.

 Would you like to receive promotions, deals, and discounts to get our products for the best price?
 Don’t forget to subscribe to our newsletter by entering your email address below!
 Receive the latest technology news in your inbox and be the first to read our tips to become more productive.